mrkkrp/ace-popup-menu/README.md

 (ace-popup-menu-mode 1)
 ```

-You can toggle/activate it either interactively or via Emacs Lisp, the mode
+You can toggle/activate it either interactively or via Lisp.
+The mode
 follows all usual Emacs Lisp conventions for minor modes, except it's always
 global (because it doesn't make any sense to replace behavior of
-`x-popup-menu` only in some specific buffer).
-See documentation for
+`x-popup-menu` only in a specific buffer).
+See the documentation for
 `ace-popup-menu-mode` for more information.

 You can use the enhanced menu directly via `ace-popup-menu` too.
 To use it